Offline Phase: GEIM algorithm

 train_GEIMcoeff[field] = tmp[2]

-Let us store the magic functions and the magic sensors
+Let us store the magic functions, the magic sensors and the training coefficients for later use.

 [5]: